yulin-physics/learning-rust/rust_in_action/README.md

 # Rust in Action

+Primitive types in Rust implement Copy trait, whereas all other types have move semantics.

 ## Lifetime Annotations

 Lifetimes provide specific information to the Rust compiler about data that lives outside a function (functions that use references).
 Make sure input data lives as long as the function.

 Lifetime elision - lifetime parameters don't need to be provided usually.

+## Ownership

+Two main ways to shift ownership

+- through assignment
+- through a function barrier

+Resolve ownership issues:

+- Use references where full ownership is not required
+- Duplicate the value by Copy and Clone
+- Refactoring code to reduce number of long-lived objects
+- Wrap data in a type deisgned to assist with movement issues `Rc<T>` and `Arc<T>`

+Reference counted pointers enable shared ownership of data. `Rc<T>` implements Clone.
+Every call to clone() increments an internal counter, every Drop decrements the counter.
+When the internal counter reaches zero, the original instance is freed.

+`Rc<T>` does not allow mutation, need `Rc<RefCell<T>>` to perform interior mutability.
+An object with interior mutability presents an immutable facade, while internal values are being modified.

+`Rc<T>` is not threadsafe.
+Replace `Rc<T>` with `Arc<T>` for atomic reference counter and `Rc<RefCell<T>>` with `Arc<Mutex<T>>`.

 ## Generics